-- In order to undertake a comprehensive CEA, a long list of relevant projects, plans and activities 5.4.3.7 occurring within a large study area encompassing the entire southern North Sea (offshore) and parts of Norfolk (onshore) was produced.
-The CEA long list collates the details of all known operational or proposed projects, plans and activities in the southern North Sea and parts of Norfolk, and includes those within both the UK and adjoining international jurisdictions.
-For the purposes of the Hornsea Three CEA, the relevant project parameters for the projects, plans and activities considered cumulatively have been drawn from Environmental Statements or other similarly detailed planning documents (e.g. marine licence applications, planning applications and field development plans for oil and gas).
-Any changes made post-consent to the projects, plans and activities have not been included in the CEA long list and assessed within the topic chapters due to the uncertainty surrounding whether these are ultimately implemented or not. - The CEA long list for Hornsea Three is included in annex 5.2: Cumulative Effects Screening Matrix.
-All 5.4.3.8 projects, plans and activities on the CEA long list are shown in annex 5.3: Location of Cumulative Projects, Plans and Activities.
+- 5.4.3.4 In order to undertake a comprehensive CEA, a long list of relevant projects, plans and activities occurring within a large study area encompassing the entire southern North Sea (offshore) and parts of Norfolk (onshore) was produced.
+In accordance with PINS Advice Note Seventeen: Cumulative Effects Assessment (PINS, 2015c), the CEA long list includes other major developments (both onshore and offshore), including those which are: - Under construction: - Permitted application(s), but not yet implemented; - Submitted application(s) not yet determined; • - Projects on the National Infrastructure Planning Portal's Programme of Projects; . - Identified in the relevant development plan (and emerging development plans with appropriate • weight being given as they move closer to adoption) recognising that much information on any relevant proposals will be limited; and/or - Identified in other plans and programmes (as appropriate), which set the framework for future development consents/approvals, where such development is reasonably likely to come forward. - 5.4.3.5 For the purposes of the Hornsea Three CEA, the relevant project parameters for the projects, plans and activities considered cumulatively have been drawn from Environmental Statements or other similarly detailed planning documents (e.g. marine licence applications, planning applications and field development plans for oil and gas).
+Changes made post-consent to the projects, plans and activities have not generally been included in the CEA long list or assessed within the topic chapters due to the uncertainty surrounding whether these are ultimately implemented or not.
+However, where greater certainty does exist (for example, in the case of Hornsea Project One and Hornsea Project Two), key changes post-consent have been taken into account. - 5.4.3.6 The CEA long list for Hornsea Three is included in volume 4, annex 5.2: Cumulative Effects Screening Matrix.
+All projects, plans and activities on the CEA long list are shown in volume 4, annex 5.3: Location of Cumulative Projects, Plans and Activities.